andrey-pr/OpenBafangTool/README.md

 ### Prerequisites

-#### Minimal set of hardware that you need to use this program for motors with CAN (also possible to test program in simulator mode without real hardware):
+#### Minimal set of hardware that you need to use this program for motors with CAN (also possible to test program in demo mode without real hardware):

 ![Programming cable](docs/assets/readme/besst-tool.jpeg)